Thunderbottom/nix-options-doc/README.md

 <h1 align="center">nix-options-doc</h1>

-A command-line tool that generates multi-format Nix modules documentation.
+A command-line tool that generates comprehensive, multi-format documentation for NixOS module options.

-A live version of the generated documentation can be found at: [Thunderbottom/flakes](https://github.com/Thunderbottom/flakes/blob/main/options.md)
+A live example of the generated documentation can be found at: [Thunderbottom/flakes](https://github.com/Thunderbottom/flakes/blob/main/options.md)

 ## Why?

-I was always fascinated by various Nix projects that showcased their Nix module documentation, yet I failed to find any tool to do so for my own projects.
-And so I wrote one.
-This has also served me as an exercise in learning Rust.
+NixOS configurations can be complex, with numerous modules and options that need clear documentation.
+While many Nix projects showcase elegant module documentation, I couldn't find a dedicated tool to generate such documentation for my own projects.
+This tool fills that gap, while also serving as my exercise in learning Rust.

 ## Features

-- Recursively scans directories for `.nix` files (with directory exclusion support)
+- **Multiple Output Formats**: Generate documentation in Markdown, HTML, JSON, or CSV
+- **Rich Documentation**: Captures option names, types, default values, examples, descriptions, and source references
+- **Improved Type Detection**: Intelligent parsing of complex Nix types with human-friendly output
-- Supports both local paths and remote Git repositories (with branch/tag selection)
+- **Repository Support**: Works with both local paths and remote Git repositories (with branch/tag selection)
-- Extracts option names, types, default values, descriptions, and line numbers
-- Handles variable interpolation (e.g., `${namespace}`) with configurable replacements
+- **Variable Interpolation**: Handles `${namespace}` style variables with configurable replacements
-- Robust error handling with detailed error messages
-- Multiple output formats (Markdown, JSON, HTML, CSV)
-- Line numbers in file references for direct linking
-- Optional alphabetical sorting of options
-- Links file paths in generated documentation for easy reference
+- **Admonition Support**: Renders warning, note, and important blocks in both Markdown and HTML output
+- **Filtering Capabilities**: Filter by prefix, type, search term, or other criteria
+- **Robust Error Handling**: Detailed error messages and graceful recovery from parsing issues
+- **Parallel Processing**: Fast performance with multi-threaded file processing
+- **Progress Visibility**: Optional progress bar for monitoring documentation generation

 ## Installation

 ### Pre-built Binary

-Pre-built binaries for ARM and x86 based GNU/Linux systems are available under [releases](/releases).
+Pre-built binaries for ARM and x86 based GNU/Linux systems are available under [releases](https://github.com/Thunderbottom/nix-options-doc/releases).

 ### Using Cargo